 The Toon and the City.

-Are Newcastle on the wane?
+on the wane?
 Three consecutive losses of varying stripe - unsuccessfully astute against Arsenal, somewhat unlucky at West Brom, certainly disappointing against Cardiff - suggest it's a possibility.
 They haven't lost four on the bounce for almost exactly a year, culminating in last season's FA Cup Third Round disappointment at Brighton.

 - Newcastle 1-2 Cardiff (FAC)